nakujaproject/N2-Avionics-BaseStation/CONTRIBUTION.md

 ## Merging Pull Requests

 Once a PR is in its final state it needs to be merged into the upstream master branch.
 For that please `DO NOT` use the Github merge button!
 But merge it yourself on the command line.
 Reason is that we want to hvae a clean history.
 Before pushing the changes to upstream master make sure that all individual commits have been `squashed` into a single one with a commit message.

+# Github Container Registry (ghcr)

+The docker image is hosted on <a href="https://github.com/nakujaproject/N2-Avionics-BaseStation/pkgs/container/n2-avionics-basestation">ghcr.io</a> container registry

+## Push to ghcr

+First <a href="https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry">authenticate</a> docker to ghcr using a token obtained from <a href="https://github.com/settings/tokens">github settings</a>

+`export CR_PAT=YOUR_TOKEN`

+`echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin`

+While in the cloned folder build the docker

+`docker build . -t ghcr.io/nakujaproject/n2-avionics-basestation:latest`

+If there is an already built image, tag image using image ID

+`docker tag <imageID> ghcr.io/nakujaproject/n2-avionics-basestation:latest`

+Finally push the image

+`docker push ghcr.io/nakujaproject/n2-avionics-basestation:latest`

+For changes to reflect in running containers, shutdown running containers bound to port 3000 and run

+`docker-compose up --build`